dealfonso/jsonobject/README.md

 - list[type]: list of objects of type _type_.
 - dict[type]: dictionary of objects of type _type_.
 The keys for each entry of the dictionary is converted to strings.
 - object: is a class name which must be a subclass of `TypedObject`.
-- dynamic: any type is allowed for the attribute.
+- mixed: any type is allowed for the attribute.
 This includes _null_ values.
 When using this type, if assigned an array or an object, it will be converted to a `TypedArray` or a `TypedObject` object, respectively.

 e.g.